 I think this is suuuuuper important for moms with young children.
 Our bodies and space are pretty much extensions to our children in their eyes.
 They usually like to be with us and on us for much of the day.
 Moms need a special place of their own where they can refill their well.

 I’ve actually been re-decorating my room to accommodate my “mommy tranquility space”.
 For me, a tranquil space has soothing colors, soft lighting, cozy fabrics, a relaxing aroma, and peaceful sounds.
-And something living; I love succulents because unlike flowers, they don’t die within a week and they’re easy to maintain.
+And something living is nice as well; I love succulents because unlike flowers, they don’t die within a week and they’re easy to maintain.
 They improve the quality of air and they bring a touch of nature to your space.

 Sacred space accessories:

-- Soft lighting – candles, string lights, cozy lamps
+- Soft lighting – candles, string lights, salt lamps

 - Essential oil diffuser